axibase/atsd/rule-engine/functions-rules.md

 ```java
   rule_open(string r[, string e [, string|[] t [, string m]]]) boolean
 ```

-Checks if there is at least one window with the 'OPEN' or 'REPEAT' status for the specified rule `r`, entity `e`, tags string or tags map `t` and message `m`.
+Checks if there is at least one window with the 'OPEN' or 'REPEAT' status for the specified rule `r`, entity `e`, tags `t` and message `m`.

-The message argument `m` compares the text value (which is equal to 'message' field in case of message command).
-Wildcards are supported in the message argument.

-If the tags `t` are specified the window matches the condition if it has the same tags with the same values (it may have other tags as well).
+The function returns `true` if a matching window is found, `false` otherwise.

 By default the same entity and tags as defined in the current window are used.

-> The function returns `false` if a matching window is not found.
+The tags `t` argument can be specified as a string or as a map.

+If `t` is specified, the window matches the condition if it has the same tags with the same values (it may have other tags as well).

+The message argument `m` compares the specified pattern, which supports wildcards, with 'message' field in open windows.

 Example: